 Puerto Vallarta has an international airport which sees several million passengers per year.
 The airport services international destinations such as Los Angeles, Dallas, and Houston in the United States.
 Flights from Puerto Vallarta also fly out to places like Calgary and Vancouver in Canada.

-The easiest way to get around Puerto Vallarta with kids is by taxi.
+The easiest way to get to your things to do in Puerto Vallarta with kids is by taxi.
 However, beware when taking a taxi!
 Drivers may try to charge you a higher than normal fare to get around town.
 Be sure to ask other travelers or locals what the regular charge should be.

 Another option for getting around Puerto Vallarta is to take the public bus.
 These buses service routes mainly centralized along Highway 200.
 Average fare is around 12 pesos per person.